NC3-LU/cases_web/_knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.markdown

 ## Manipulation of people
 Social engineering is one of the most frightening techniques used to attack users of an IT system.
 [Social engineering]({% link _knowhow/glossary/SocialEngineering.markdown %}) is based on subtle psychological techniques that get people to share the desired information.
 By exploiting human vulnerabilities, e.g. the desire to help a peer or the need to impress a superior, an ill-intentioned person can obtain access to data and confidential systems from an individual.

-In order to avoid the involuntary disclosure of information, it is important to make staff aware of the general principles of “social engineering” and teach them the appropriate ways to react and communicate.
+To avoid the involuntary disclosure of information, it is important to make staff aware of the general principles of “social engineering” and teach them the appropriate ways to react and communicate.
 This means, amongst other things:

 * training employees in communication and the protection of the organisation’s image (in particular during email communications, participation in discussion forums, contact with the media, etc.).
 (Draft and enforce a Sectoral policy on Human factors – [Training and information]({% link _knowhow/cisoapproach/SecurityPolicy-HumanFactors.markdown %}#training-and-information));
 * making employees aware of good security practices outside the organisation’s perimeter;